j3rrywan9/scala-notes/Course1.md

 A pure object-orientated language is one in which every value is an object.

 If the language is based on classes, this means that the type of each value is a class.

+### Standard Classes

+Conceptually, types such as `Int` or `Boolean` do not receive special treatment in Scala.
+They are like the other classes, defined in the package `scala`.

 ### Functions as Objects